IF THE NAME YOU ARE LOOKING FOR IS NOT ON THE LIST , PLEASE DO NOT WRITE ME ABOUT IT. ALL OF THE AVAILABLE PHOTOS ARE IN THE LIST ON THE NEXT PAGE.

 Are there other records?

-The only information I have is in the Excel file containing the list of headstones.
+The only information I have is in the list of headstones on this page.
 The file includes English translations of readable inscriptions.

 I have been told there are municipal archives which require an in-person visit.
 I do not have any information on how to obtain them.
 If you find out, please contact me.